gonfva/gonfva.github.io/content/en/blog/2012-12-15-relocating-to-london.md

 categories: [London, Personal]
 ---

 In two weeks I will be working in London.
-I know I was expecting to continue my last post about <a href="http://gonfva.blogspot.com.es/2012/10/crash-course-on-spring-mvc-transactions.html">Spring persistence</a>.
+I know I was expecting to continue my last post about [Spring persistence](http://gonfva.blogspot.com.es/2012/10/crash-course-on-spring-mvc-transactions.html).
 I have lots of things to write about the incredible experience of finding a job abroad and relocating.

 But as you'll imagine, I'm quite busy.
 I'll try to post before starting in my new job, but I don't promise anything.
 Thank you.
 Each and every one of you.